robscodebase/eventplanner/README.md

 # Docker Golang Mysql Event Planner

-Docker Golang Mysql Event Planner is created by Robert Reyna.
+Docker Golang Mysql Event Planner is created as a demo project for the portfolio of Robert Reyna.
+If you are interested in hiring me for work please email me at robscodebase@gmail.com.

 Unless otherwise noted, these source files are distributed under the BSD-style license found in the LICENSE file.